-Genetics meets metabolomicsSeptember 1st, 2011 in Genetics /
+Genetics meets metabolomicsSeptember 1, 2011 in Medicine & Health / Genetics

 Scientists at Helmholtz Zentrum Munich and LMU Munich, in cooperation with Wellcome Trust Sanger Institute and King's College London (KCL), have identified several associations between genetic variants and specific metabolic changes.
 The study, published today in Nature, provides new functional insights regarding associations between risk factors and the development of complex common diseases.